mrdanb/ReactiveRepo/README.md

 ```

 ### Serializing
 When setting up your repository, the `Response` type you provide must be a `Serializable` type.
-This means the `CoreDataRepository` can serialize the response in to the `Entity` your repository is handling.
+This means the repository can serialize the response in to the `Entity` your repository is handling.
 If your `Response` and `Entity` type are the same (i.e. you wish to store the response) you can use the default implementation.
 You can do this by simply adding the `Serializable` protocol to your type
 ```swift
 extension UserResponse: Serializable { }